 Sun butter cups.
 Sunbutter cups might be candy, but they are an allergy friendly option that isn’t offered all the time.

+Not everything needs to be food based.
+In fact, sometimes a little toy is even more fun for kids on anight where buckets of candy become almost expected.
 Here are some of my favorites (and the Amazon links to grab them so you don’t have to go hunting!

 - Spider Rings